 Executive Bonus Goal Setting.
-The compensation committee approved the performance metrics for 2020 performance-based cash bonus awards in the first quarter of fiscal year 2020.
-The targets against which performance is measured are generated through our annual budget and strategic planning process, which was reviewed with our board of directors and finalized in the first quarter of fiscal year 2020.
-For 2020, the compensation committee determined that the performance goals for our named executive officers would be based entirely on the attainment of new ARR, with certain decelerators applied for all named executive officers apart from our Chief Revenue Officer if cash burn exceeds a target amount.
-The performance target for new ARR was 100% of our fiscal year 2020 operating plan.
+The compensation committee approved the performance metrics for 2021 performance-based cash bonus awards in April 2021.
+The targets against which performance is measured are generated through our annual budget and strategic planning process, which was reviewed with our board of directors and finalized in the first quarter of fiscal year 2021.
+For 2021, the compensation committee determined that the performance goals for our named executive officers would be based on the attainment of new ARR, with certain decelerators applied for all named executive officers if non-GAAP operating income fell below a target amount.
+The performance target for new ARR was 100% of our fiscal year 2021 operating plan.
 The compensation committee intended this goal to be challenging to attain based on analysis of external market factors and internal forecasts.
-Our named executive officers, apart from our Chief Revenue Officer, will only earn a bonus if our new ARR attainment is at least 80% of the performance target.
+Our named executive officers will only earn a bonus if our new ARR attainment is at least 80% of the performance target.
 For purposes of calculating the bonus payout amount, when the new ARR attainment exceeds the performance target (which would, in the compensation committee's view, require extraordinary efforts), accelerators are triggered in order to reward the higher than expected performance.
-Actual payouts for fiscal year 2020 are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" and are further discussed below.
-The variations in our Chief Revenue Officer's bonus structure are based on a strategic determination that his bonus should be more aligned with the rest of the sales organization and be based on the generation of revenue and the efforts of the individuals who report to him.
+Actual bonuses earned for fiscal year 2021 are included in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" and are further discussed below.

-FY2020 Bonus Payouts
+Fiscal 2021 Bonus Payouts